PlagueHO/CosmosDB/docs/Set-CosmosDbStoredProcedure.md

 ## DESCRIPTION

-This cmdlet will update an existing stored procedure in a CosmosDB collection.
+This cmdlet will update an existing stored procedure in a Cosmos DB collection.

 ## EXAMPLES